Manisyeh/Intel-Unnati/README.md

+# Traffic Analysis using YOLOv8n Model

 Welcome to the Traffic Analysis project!
-This project utilizes the powerful YOLOv8n algorithm for object detection and distance estimation in real-time traffic scenarios.
+This project utilizes the powerful YOLOv8n algorithm for object detection and occupancy analysis in real-time traffic scenarios.